 2013 - Waterbrook Christian Academy (grades pre-K through 12) begins operating out of Calvary's education wing, with 88 students daily occupying space that for nearly 20 years had largely sat empty during the week.

-2014 - On March 9th, Rev. Scribner was installed as the third Senior Pastor in Calvary's 70-year history.
+2014 - On March 9th, Rev. Scribner was installed as the third lead Pastor in Calvary's 70-year history.

 2017 – A beautiful new prayer garden is dedicated on the eastern edge of the church’s property.

 2023 - Waterbrook Christian Academy celebrates their 10th year operating out of Calvary.